-We are privileged to work with the UK National Health Service (NHS) Trusts and their Professional Support and Wellbeing services delivering face-to-face sessions, online masterclasses and wellbeing materials.
+We are privileged to work with key workers, the UK National Health Service (NHS) Trusts and their Professional Support and Wellbeing services delivering face-to-face sessions, online masterclasses and wellbeing materials.

 How do we work with doctors?